Help for Individuals

-Altum Therapy offers compassionate, insight-oriented counselling for adults and couples seeking clarity, healing, and hope.
-Our approach is grounded in the dignity of the human person and informed by a Christian understanding of the whole person, informed by the CatholicPsych Model of Applied Personalism (CPMAP) and drawing on evidence-based models including Internal Family Systems (IFS), Interpersonal Process Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Solution-Focused Brief Therapy.
+Altum Therapy and Coaching offers compassionate, insight-oriented work for adults and couples seeking clarity, healing, and hope.
+The work is grounded in a Christian understanding of the human person, informed by the CatholicPsych Model of Applied Personalism (CPMAP), and draws on evidence-based models including Interpersonal Process Therapy, Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Solution-Focused Brief Therapy.

-We support people experiencing anxiety, depression, trauma, shame, grief, relationship difficulties, vocational uncertainty, and emotional overwhelm.
-We also provide marriage and relationship therapy, helping couples improve communication, rebuild trust, navigate conflict, and strengthen intimacy with respect for both faith and human experience.
+I provide marriage and relationship therapy as well, helping couples improve communication, rebuild trust, navigate conflict, and strengthen intimacy with respect for both faith and human experience.

 Client feedback